Impact of current-induced magnons on spin-orbit torque analysis: Supplementary information

 where $K_2>0$ is the characteristic anisotropy field strength and $\varphi_2$ is the easy-axis direction in the $xy$ plane relative to $x$.
 Assuming $K_2 \ll H$, there is a small deviation relative to the field angle $\varphi_H$.
 At $\theta=\pi/2$ it is

 rather than $\varphi = \varphi_H$, which is consistent with Ref.~\citenum{Macneill2017a}.
 The fits to the first harmonic data with Eq.~\ref{eq:R} using the above modification are significantly improved, as demonstrated by the residuals plotted in Fig.~\ref{SIfig:res}b,d).
 We have estimated that the characteristic anisotropy strength is around $\mu_0 K_2 \sim 0.6$ and 1.4~mT for $R_{xy}$, $R_{xx}$, respectively (see the first two rows in Table~\ref{tbl:1}).
-We attribute their variation to the difference in the local geometry at the voltage probes, i.e. a cross and a rectangle.
+We attribute their variation to the difference in the local geometry at the voltage probes, i.e. a cross and a rectangle, and we use both values when fitting the second harmonics.
 The $\varphi_H$-dependent correction is as high as $K_2 / 2H \sim$3° at 16~mT. $\varphi_2$ is the easy axis direction, usually no more than 3° and approximated as $0$, i.e. the easy axis is indeed along the length of the Hall bar.
 Essentially, equations~\ref{eq:R},~\ref{eq:R2w} remain in effect but with a $\varphi(\varphi_H,H)$ function.

 Due to the extra term, Eq.~\ref{eq:SW2} evaluated at $\theta=\theta_H=\pi/2$ is modified to

 essentially unchanged since $K_2$ is negligible compared to $K$.
 Also, Eq.~\ref{eq:SW3} changes to

 to first order since $K_2 \ll H$, which makes $K_2$ relevant at low $H$ in SOT, besides the fact that the fit abscissa of Eq.~\ref{eq:R2w} is modified by Eq.~\ref{eq:SW5}.